TL; DR: The Scrum Guide Reordered

-The Scrum Guide–Reordered allows you to get a first understanding of Scrum-related questions quickly.
-For example, it is good at relating a specific topis — say “stakeholder” — with Scrum first principles such as Scrum Values, or empiricism.
+The Scrum Guide–Reordered allows you to get an understanding of Scrum-related questions quickly.
+For example, it is good at relating a specific topis — say “stakeholder” — with Scrum’s first principles such as Scrum Values, or empiricism.

 The Origin of the Scrum Guide Reordered

-The Scrum Guide Reordered resulted from my preparation to pass Scrum.org’s Professional Scrum Master III certification.
+The original edition of the Scrum Guide Reordered resulted from my preparation to pass Scrum.org’s Professional Scrum Master III certification on my path to becoming a Professional Scrum Trainer (PST).

-While the Scrum Guide Reordered does not answer all questions you might have immediately, I found it very helpful to identify the patterns and principles used throughout the Scrum Guide.
+While the Scrum Guide 2020 Reordered does not answer all questions you might have immediately, I found it very helpful to identify the patterns and principles used throughout the Scrum Guide.
 Moreover, it is a great tool to start meaningful discussions with your peers.
-If you like to give it a try, I recommend, for example, the issue of technical debt and Scrum.

 Additional Categories of the Scrum Guide Reordered